Indigo Alpine Guides

 where the mountains and oceans meet and (this time of year) the sun never sets.
 This is the hub of Alaska and where many a wild adventure have started!

-Check into your lakeside hotel anytime before 5 today.
-We’ll meet at 5:30 to get to know each other, talk about our upcoming adventure, share goals for the trip, go over gear, and share a great meal.
+Join us at our gorgeous Air Bnb anytime after 3pm and make yourself at home.
+We’re staying at one of the most beautiful places in the heart of Anchorage away from the hotel and cruise ship crowds.
+We’ll meet up at 5:30 to get to know each other, talk about our upcoming adventure, share goals for the trip, go over gear, and share a great meal complete with local Alaskan beer.

 DAY 2